aclc-iriga-dbms1-2025/2025-07-19/README.md

 ### Installing XAMPP on Windows
 1. Download XAMPP for Windows from [apachefriends.org/download.html](https://www.apachefriends.org/download.html).
 2. Install the downloaded file.
-When the XAMPP Control Panel appears, do not launch it yet.
+When the installation is done, just close the Finish dialog - do not launch the XAMPP Control Panel yet.

 ### Setting Up MySQL as a Service
 1. Open the installed **XAMPP Control Panel** as **Administrator**.